Content/trigger warning: terms “slave” and “slut”

 Of hard, soft, and shame

-Most people, when they hear humiliation, think of: “You disgusting slave pig,” “Lowly worm,” or “Three-hole mare.”
+Most people think of phrases like: “You disgusting slave pig,” “Lowly worm,” or “Three-hole mare” when they hear about humiliation.

 I can understand that it’s then difficult to imagine the tingling sensation that shame can trigger.
 However, there are plenty of people who also enjoy it.
 The threshold for being mocked for the first time is often high.

-But humiliation can start by simply describing the situation you’re in: “You’re trembling with excitement, and I haven’t even touched you yet.
-All because you’re tied up, not knowing what’s coming, what will happen.
-You’re at my mercy and yet you can barely contain yourself.”
-There’s not a single swear word here, but if that’s whispered into your ear with a smile, then the floodgates open.
+Humiliation can also begin by simply describing the situation you’re in: “You’re trembling with excitement, and I haven’t even touched you yet.
+All because you’re tied up, not knowing what’s coming, what’s going to happen.
+You’re at my mercy, and yet you can barely contain yourself.”
+Not a single insult is used here, but when this is whispered in your ear with a smile, it can be intensely arousing.

-It can be humiliating to ask to be hit, touched, or sexually stimulated.
-But also to have to ask for orgasm.
-Or to only receive stimulation while reciting the lyrics of a Queen song.
-Humiliating can also be when the skin is adorned with words, sentences, and symbols, secretly going to work with a “property of” on the chest.
-So that one knows that beneath the fabric are the ownership claims that make one a bit of an object.
+Humiliating can be asking to be hit, touched, or sexually stimulated.
+It can also be having to ask for orgasm.
+Or only receiving stimulation while reciting the lyrics of a Queen song.
+Humiliation can also be having words, sentences, and symbols adorned on your skin, secretly going to work with “Property of” on your chest.
+So that underneath the fabric, it’s known whose ownership claims make you feel somewhat like an object.

 Bye bye stereotype – Turning towards fantasy